NicoJuicy/LearnML/ml/feature_engineering.md

   EDA is often applied when the goal is to create hypotheses or find patterns in the data.

-  EDA is often used on large amounts of qualitative or quantitative data that haven’t been analyzed before.
+  EDA is often used on large amounts of qualitative or quantitative data that have not been analyzed before.

 - **Transformations:** Feature transformation is simply a function that transforms features from one representation to another.

-  The goal here is to plot and visualise data, if something is not adding up with the new features we can reduce the number of features used, speed up training, or increase the accuracy of a certain model.
+  The goal is to plot and visualize the data.
+If something is not adding up with the new features we can reduce the number of features used, speed up training, or increase the accuracy of a model.

-- **Feature Creation:** Creating features involves creating new variables which will be most helpful for our model.
+- **Feature Selection:** The process of creating new variables that will be most helpful for our model which can include adding or removing some features.

-  This can be adding or removing some features.
-As we saw above, the cost per sq. ft column was a feature creation.

-- **Feature Extraction:** Feature extraction is the process of extracting features from a data set to identify useful information.
+- **Feature Extraction:** The process of extracting features from a data set to identify useful information.

-  Without distorting the original relationships or significant information, this compresses the amount of data into manageable quantities for algorithms to process.
+  Without distorting the original relationships or other information, we compress the amount of data into manageable quantities for algorithms to process.

-- **Benchmark:** A Benchmark Model is the most user-friendly, dependable, transparent, and interpretable model against which you can measure your own.
+- **Benchmark:** A Benchmark Model is the most user-friendly, dependable, transparent, and interpretable model against which you can measure your final model.

-  It is a good idea to run test datasets to see if your new machine learning model outperforms a recognised benchmark.
-These benchmarks are often used as measures for comparing the performance between different machine learning models
+  It is a good idea to run test datasets to see if your new machine learning model outperforms a recognized benchmark which are often used as measures for comparing the performance of different ML models.

 ## Dimensionality Reduction